SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/DisPlugins.md

 Adds a custom context menu to a table in the protocol.
 You can choose between the following:

-- Rows Manager (User-definable Keys): A default context menu that provides add, duplicate, edit and delete functionality.
+- Rows Manager (User-definable Keys): A default context menu that provides add, duplicate, edit, and delete functionality.
 - Rows Manager (Auto-incremented Keys): An extension of the previous type that allows developers to work with an auto-increment key parameter.
 - Custom: Opens a wizard that allows you to specify the options.